tiimgreen/github-cheat-sheet/README.md

 # Github Cheat Sheet

-All the hidden and not hidden features of GitHub.
-Taken from Zach Holmans [talk](https://www.youtube.com/watch?v=Foz9yvMkvlA) at Aloha Ruby Conference 2012.
+All the hidden and not hidden features of GitHub and Git.
+Taken from Zach Holman's [talk](https://www.youtube.com/watch?v=Foz9yvMkvlA) at Aloha Ruby Conference 2012.

 ## Ignore Whitespace